 - Review collected data and recordings in order to inform decisions or make changes.

-For equipment requests, please complete the Equipment Request Form.
+For equipment requests, please view our Borrow Equipment page.
 Please note that equipment borrowed from the User Research Center is to be used for usability/accessibility user testing projects and is not for personal use.
 For specific issues, you may also contact our staff.